vsudbrack/vsudbrack.github.io/projects/obs.md

 {% include quote.html author="Vitor Sudbrack" text="If I have a friend who is always 10 minutes late for an appointment, I know I can arrive 10 minutes after the scheduled time.
 Thus, there is a greater chance that we will arrive together.
 I adapted my response based on average behavior.
 The logic of the tool is more or less the same." %}

 You can see **nowcasted data of cases and deaths** of a few [Brazilian municipalities](https://covid19br.github.io/municipios.html?aba=aba1&uf=SP&mun=Sao_Paulo&q=dia) and all [Brazilian states](https://covid19br.github.io/estados.html?aba=aba1&uf=SP&q=dia), updated as soon as new microdata is available by the Ministry of Health.
-Based on nowcasted data, we calculate the $$R_{eff}$$, an index to measuare the progression of the pandemic in cities and states.
+Based on nowcasted data, we calculate the $$R_{eff}$$, an index to measure the progression of the pandemic in cities and states.

 ## How does this pandemic affect Brazilian social inequality?

 The pandemic clearly **accentuated** the huge Brazilian social inequality.
-The (mis-)belif that health crisis and finantial crisis belong to opposite ideals boosted all over the country.
+The (mis-)belief that the health crisis and financial crisis belong to opposite ideals boosted all over the country.
 The following quote describes the Brazilian scenario of this pandemic in a nutshell.

-{% include quote.html author="Maria Amélia Veras" text="[...] as economy is weakened by the pandemic - not only in Brazil, but worldwide, - will the same people suffer twice?
-I mean... those from the peripheries, the poorest, the least educated, those who have already been more affected by the disease than anyone else, will they also necessarily be more affected by the economic crisis?" %}
+{% include quote.html author="Maria Amélia Veras" text="[...] as the economy is weakened by the pandemic - not only in Brazil, but worldwide, - will the same people suffer twice?
+I mean... those from the periphery, the poorest, the least educated, those who have already been more affected by the disease than anyone else, will they also necessarily be more affected by the economic crisis?" %}

-It was asked by Maria Amélia Vegas, epidemiologist, to the economist Mônica de Bolle in this excelent talk in Portuguese below, organized by the Observatório COVID-19 BR.
+It was asked by Maria Amélia Vegas, epidemiologist, to the economist Mônica de Bolle in this excellent talk in Portuguese below, organized by the Observatório COVID-19 BR.

 {% include video.html src="https://www.youtube.com/embed/5Mq0x_V5KH4" %}

-In order to further understand the impacts of Brazilian Emergency Income Aid, **Caio Jardim-Sousa** and **Mel Veneroso**, from *Rede Análise COVID*, develop this Analysis of **[Emergency Income Aid coverage in Brazilian municipalities](https://covid19br.github.io/analises.html?aba=aba9#)**, which I was very happy to help and suggeste.
+In order to further understand the impacts of Brazilian Emergency Income Aid, **Caio Jardim-Sousa** and **Mel Veneroso**, from *Rede Análise COVID*, develop this Analysis of **[Emergency Income Aid coverage in Brazilian municipalities](https://covid19br.github.io/analises.html?aba=aba9#)**, which I was very happy to help and suggest.